paularivera28/Project_2/README.md

 # Disaster Response Pipeline Project

 ## Project Overview
-This project is part of the Data Scientist Nanodegree Program of udacity, who has the aim to implement a pipeline to transform, and create a classification model to analyse several messages and can know the generall idea of the message and give an adecuate response.
+This project is part of the Data Scientist Nanodegree Program of udacity, who has the aim to implement a pipeline to transform and clean the data and create a classification model to analyse several messages and can know the generall idea of the message and give an adecuate response.

 ## Files Description